sbernasek/flyqma/docs/source/start.rst

 Data Format
 -----------

-**FlyEye Clones** requires one or more 2-D cross-sectional images of each eye disc.
+**Fly-QMA** requires one or more 2-D cross-sectional images of each eye disc.
 These images may be supplied in 3-D ``.tif`` format, but individual layers must be spaced far enough apart to avoid capturing the same cells twice.
 Regulary spacing between layers is not required.
 To analyze full 3-D RGB image stacks, please see our accompanying package **FlyEye Analysis**.

 .. warning::
-   **FlyEye Clones** prioritizes high-throughput data collection by circumventing the time-intensive process of manually labeling individual cell contours.
+   **Fly-QMA** prioritizes high-throughput data collection by circumventing the time-intensive process of manually labeling individual cell contours.
 Because cells often span several adjacent layers in a confocal z-stack, and image segmentation is performed on a layer-by-layer basis, users must supply non-overlapping cross-sectional images of the eye field in order to avoid making duplicate measurements of the same cell.
 Alternatively, overlapping layers may be manually excluded using the included :ref:`cell selection tool <gui>`.

 Data Management